gostavee/iflex-css/README.md

 ### Installing

-Just add the library to your web app/site.
+Donwload the file and it to your web app/site.

 ## Usage